Student Group Guide

 Student groups must apply each academic year to begin or renew their status as recognized groups.
 Only recognized groups are eligible for GSD student groups funding and other resources.
 Student Forum and the Office of Student Affairs review all applications, and must approve all requests for recognition.
 The main registration period is in September, but groups can form at any point in the year.
 Groups forming later should note that funding may no longer be available after the official allocations process.

 Groups newly forming should ensure their proposed group name accurately reflects the group’s status as a student-led, GSD-based group.
 Use of the word “student” or “club” in the group name is often helpful for that purpose.
-Please wait until your group name is approved before investing in resources such as website URLs.
+Please wait until your group name is approved before investing in resources such as website URLs, and similarly wait for funding approval before committing to any such resources.

 Event Proposal and Approval

 All GSD events go through a proposal and review process, and not all events will necessarily be approved.
 The GSD’s Events Committee considers many factors, including timing relative to other GSD happenings, resource availability, and event content.
-Even though many events are currently remote, they still must go through this process.
+Even wholly virtual events must go through this process.
 It’s very important to note that event requests are not approved until they are officially confirmed by the Events Committee.

 Group leaders should review the Event Planning for Students page, and are encouraged to reach out to Student Affairs staff with any questions.
-Especially for any larger or ambitious events, or those with high-profile proposed participants, groups are urged to connect with Student Affairs as early as possible in the planning process.
+Especially for any larger or ambitious events, those with high-profile proposed participants, or those that may require significant financial support, groups are urged to connect with Student Affairs as early as possible in the planning process.

-In this first semester back on campus during the pandemic, definitely check in if you are not certain where your proposed event will stand in terms of Harvard and GSD policies.
-Carefully review the section on in-person events on the Event Planning for Students page as you consider options for in-person group activities.
+Check in with staff if you are not certain where your proposed event will stand in terms of Harvard and GSD policies, including the evolving policies around pandemic mitigation.
+Carefully review the Event Planning for Students page as you consider options for group activities.

-All active GSD and Harvard public health policies apply to all in-person student group activities.
-Any activity that violates these policies will not be eligible for reimbursement from student groups funding.
-Further, holding an event that violates public health policies may lead to disciplinary action for both group leaders and the group itself.
+All active GSD and Harvard policies apply to student group activities, including those taking place off campus.
+Any activity that violates these policies will not be eligible for reimbursement from student groups funding and could lead to disciplinary action for both group leaders and the group itself.

 Reimbursement and Payment of Expenses